ipspace/netlab/docs/labs/clab.md

 ## Supported Versions

-Recent _netlab_ releases were tested with _containerlab_ version 0.55.0.
+The latest _netlab_ release was tested with _containerlab_ version 0.59.0.
 That's also the version the **netlab install containerlab** command installs.

 If needed, use ```sudo containerlab version upgrade``` to upgrade to the latest _containerlab_ version.